threedesigns/printNC/README.md

 1. Define Size of Footprint and Beams: Calculator ([metric](https://threedesign.store/metric-frame-size-calculator/) / [imperial](https://threedesign.store/imperial-frame-size-calculator/))
 1. Get the right Printing Files according to your Beams: [Download](3dprint/) or get the fusion360 file: [Here](https://drive.google.com/open?id=1qccpafKKw5RdyNG6PrTtAz_MatO8Yz8L)
 1. Get the right Z-Axis motor mount to print --> depending on the [z-Axis FacePlate](3dprint/FacePlatesDXF) and Motor Version: [Download](3dprint/).
-<br />For more information about ordering a machined plate see the [offical Homepage](https://threedesign.store/downloads/)
+<br />For more information about ordering a machined plate see the [official Homepage](https://threedesign.store/downloads/)
 1. Collect remaining materials: [see BOM](doc/bom.md)
 1. Assembling